jkunimune/Djastiz/en-Specification.md

 Thus, while "kan nul" usually means "tesimal kan nul", the atomic number of neon, it can also be made to mean "cahimal kan nul", the atomic number of carbon, "hesimal kan nul", the atomic number of sulfur, or even "tesimalcahnulimal kan nul", the atomic number of neodymium.

 Negative numbers are formed by simply prepending "men" to their opposite, as in "men san".
 These can also be used with "lyon", as in "hat tyen mes lyon men kan tos".
-When it is useful to emphasize the sign of a positive number, this can be done with the otherwise meaningless prefix "pok", as in "pok kan aw men kan".
+When it is useful to emphasise the sign of a positive number, this can be done with the otherwise meaningless prefix "pok", as in "pok kan aw men kan".

 Fractions are formed with the separator "pel", which simply divides the numeral before it by the numeral after it.
 For example, "tostos pel pit".
 If no number precedes the "pel", then the numerator can be assumed to be one.